totick/StartWithGit/readme2.txt

-"Added text for feature1 branch"
+Added text for feature1 (lets try to merge) branch